Christopher 'Chuck' Bailey

 Office Phone: 757 221 2445

 - Ph.D. & M.A., Johns Hopkins University

-- B.S., College of William & Mary
+- B.S., William & Mary

 Structural Geology, Tectonics, & Landscape History

 I'm a structural geologist whose research focuses on the geometry and tectonic history of deformed rocks as well as the physical and chemical processes that control rock deformation.
 I am particularly interested in ductile fault zones (high-strain zones) and work to understand both the deformation path experienced by mylonitic rocks as well as elucidate the tectonic history recorded by these important crustal structures.